timoxley/react/Readme.md

 ```

-If your data source is NOT an event Emitter, `react` will return a new
+If your data source is not an event Emitter, `react` will return a new
-event Emitter fires `change` events whenever your original data source
+event Emitter whom fires `change` events whenever properties on your original
-changes.
+data source change.
 This emitter will also have all the synced properties of the
-original data source, making this perfect for consumption with `reactive`.
+original data source, making this perfect for consumption with [component/reactive](https://github.com/component/reactive).

 ```js
 // Non-Emitter data type